-The generateChangeLog command creates a changelog file and that has a sequence of changeSets that describe how to re-create the current state of the
+The generateChangeLog command creates a changelog file that has a sequence of changeSets which describes how to re-create the current state of the database.

 The generateChangeLog command is typically used when you want to capture the current state of a database, then apply those changes to any number of databases.